ufoscout/Modular_Monolith_POC/README.md

 > mvn clean package docker:build

-This create a docker image named “modular/build”.
+This creates a docker image named “modular/build”.
 A new instance of it can be started locally with:

 > docker run -p 8080:8080 modular/build